Sneaking your notes into the exam hall is one way to get disqualified, but there are plenty more...

 Even old-school wristwatches need to be packed away rather than in their natural habitat of your wrist.

 Hannah_H16 asked: "I have a Fitbit Charge that I use as a stopwatch.
 All I can see is the time, my heart rate and the amount of calories I've burned.
 Will it be allowed in the exam hall?"

 In response, thegalaxy said: "All smart watches – even Fitbits – had to be handed in for my mocks.
 They also even made you take off normal wristwatches."

-The JCQ guidance specifies that candidates are not allowed to bring in any of these items:
+Official guidance from the Joint Council of Qualifications specifies a long list of items that candidates are not allowed to bring in - including these items: